canonical/snap-openstack-hypervisor/README.md

 deployed to.
 This can be accomplished by setting kernel parameters on capable machines in MAAS, tagging them and using these tags as constraints in the model.

+* `compute.pci-aliases` PCI device alias

+Sets the `pci-alias` option in nova.conf, defining aliases for assignable PCI devices that can be requested through flavor extra specs.

 ### identity